AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/configure-marketo-sales-insight-in-salesforce-enterprise-unlimited.md

     </tbody>
    </table>

-1. Click **Save** when you’re done.
+1. Click **Save** when you're done.

 ## Marketo Sales Insight Configuration Tab {#marketo-sales-insight-configuration-tab}

 1. In Salesforce, click the **+** at the end of the tab bar and click **Marketo Sales Insight Config**.

-1. Select the **Enable Marketo API** checkbox.

-1. Copy the credentials from the Soap API panel in [Marketo’s Sales Insight Admin page](/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/configure-marketo-sales-insight-in-salesforce-professional-edition.md#set-up-marketo-sales-insight){target="_blank"} and paste them into the Soap API section of the Salesforce Sales Insight Configuration page.
+1. Copy the credentials from the Soap API panel in [Marketo's Sales Insight Admin page](/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/configure-marketo-sales-insight-in-salesforce-professional-edition.md#set-up-marketo-sales-insight){target="_blank"} and paste them into the Soap API section of the Salesforce Sales Insight Configuration page.

-1. Copy the credentials from the Rest API panel in [Marketo’s Sales Insight Admin page](/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/configure-marketo-sales-insight-in-salesforce-professional-edition.md#set-up-marketo-sales-insight){target="_blank"} and paste them into the Rest API section of the Salesforce Sales Insight Configuration page.
+1. Copy the credentials from the Rest API panel in [Marketo's Sales Insight Admin page](/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/configure-marketo-sales-insight-in-salesforce-professional-edition.md#set-up-marketo-sales-insight){target="_blank"} and paste them into the Rest API section of the Salesforce Sales Insight Configuration page.

    ![](assets/configure-marketo-sales-insight-in-salesforce-enterprise-edition-25.png)

-And that’s it!
+And that's it!
 You should be able to see the Marketo Sales Insight fields for Leads, Contacts, Accounts and Opportunities.

 >[!NOTE]
 >